 RegexQuery(filter = "__main__.py", expression = """#\\s*oci:\\s*build""")

-This means we could place a comment in our app/__main__.py
+This means you could place a comment in the app/__main__.py

 target named image